Brand Shoutouts

 10 Point Capital, the QSR-focused private equity firm that would eventually back Smalls, had already invested in Walk-On’s in 2020 and watched it grow from 42 to nearly 70 locations.
 When they saw the Smalls model — unit economics, brand energy, founding team — they invested in mid-2022 when there were only four Cans open.

-Morven Groves, managing partner of 10 Point Capital, put it plainly: “We’ve made a conscious decision to invest in best-in-class talent to be able to scale.”
+"We’ve made a conscious decision to invest in best-in-class talent to be able to scale." — Morven Groves, Managing Partner, 10 Point Capital

 One Critical Note on Timing: The 2025 CEO Transition

-Maria Rivera, who built the franchise program from scratch and grew the brand from nine Cans to 375 open or in development, departed in March 2025.
+Maria Rivera built the franchise program from scratch — growing the brand from nine Cans to 375 open or in development — and departed in March 2025.
+Watson replaced her in April.
+By November, the full C-suite was in place: Crumley as CDO, Alberici as CMO, Penfield as COO.
+(Full profiles in Leadership to Watch below.)

 Leadership to Watch